 As set forth in the University's Parental Notification Policy and as permitted by FERPA, parents or guardians of students found to have violated certain standards of conduct, including those standards related to drugs or alcohol or involving acts of violence, may be notified.

 1. Causing physical harm or reasonable apprehension of physical harm.

 2. Interference with the educational process or other University sponsored activities.

-3. Use, possession or storage of any weapon or ammunition, and/or use of an item in a manner that poses a potential hazard to the safety or health of others.
-For additional information, consult the University's Weapons Policy.
+3. Use, possession or storage of any weapon or ammunition, use of an item in a manner that poses a potential hazard to the safety or health of others, and/or violation of the University's Weapons Policy.

 4. Unauthorized use and/or possession of any controlled substance or illegal drug.